Skip to main content

 What is a PEO?

 A Professional Employer Organization is a company that co-employs your workforce.
-They become the employer of record for administrative purposes — handling payroll, taxes, benefits, workers comp, and HR compliance — while you retain full control of your business operations.
+They become the employer of record for administrative purposes, handling payroll, taxes, benefits, workers comp, and HR compliance, while you retain full control of your business operations.

 The co-employment arrangement allows the PEO to pool your employees with thousands of others, which gives your business access to Fortune 500-level benefits at a fraction of the cost it would take to build that infrastructure independently.

 The short version: You run your business.
 They run the back-office HR.
 You get enterprise-grade benefits and compliance support.
-You pay a fee per employee per month — and in most cases, the savings on benefits and risk management more than offset the cost.
+You pay a fee per employee per month.
+And in most cases, the savings on benefits and risk management more than offset the cost.

 What does a PEO actually cover?